mowglixx/python-in-a-week/README.md

 ### Module 1.
 Data, Types and Manipulation

-On Day 1 to avoid confusion we will be learning some `concepts` to build upon as the course progresses, this will get you familliar with a certain `workflow` that will get you confortable within a code editor window and using the terminal.
+On Day 1 to avoid confusion we will be learning some `concepts` to build upon as the course progresses, this will get you familliar with a certain `workflow` that will get you comfortable within a code editor window and using the terminal.

 You will learn the basics of programming, these principles, starting with `Data`, `Data Types` and `Data Manipulation`, will open the door to other languages, for the sake of simplicity and readability we will be using Python 3.10 or greater.